ballewaer/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-    functions and methods are similar, but
+    functions and methods are similar, but a method is a function that sets a parameter for an object.

 3. What is closure?

-    Closure
+    Closure is used for inhertance, meaning it's used for nesting functions, child functions can access the parents scope.

 4. Describe the four rules of the 'this' keyword.

     - New Binding - adds a new instance to an already created object.
     - Window Binding- if no other pronciples meet, JavaScript will send objects to the window.
     - Implicit Binding- using `this` to call a method on a parent object.
-    - Explicit Binding- using alond with callm bindm apply to manipulate "args" from the object.
+    - Explicit Binding- using alond with callm bindm apply to manipulate "args" from the object. (uses .call, .apply, or .bind method)

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super () gives the parent class the attributes of the child class and replaces .call

 ## Project Set up